Qatar corruption scandal at the European Parliament: Raids and arrests

 As a result of the Brussels raids, police arrested several key figures, including Eva Kaili; Antonio Panzeri; Francesco Giorgi, Kaili's life partner and an adviser of the Italian MEP Andrea Cozzolino; Alexandros Kailis, Kaili's father and a former Greek politician; Luca Visentini, the general secretary of the International Trade Union Confederation (ITUC); Niccolò Figà-Talamanca, Secretary-General of the NGO No Peace Without Justice.
 At Panzeri's home, police reportedly found €600,000 in cash, with additional cash discovered at Kaili's father's home, his hotel room and the residence shared by Kaili and Giorgi.
 The total cash seized during the raids was €1.5 million.
-After her arrest, Kaili was detained at the Prison de Saint-Gilles before being transferred to Haren Prison five days later.
+After her arrest, Kaili was detained at the Saint-Gilles Prison before being transferred to Haren Prison five days later.

 As the raids were being conducted in Brussels, the Italian State Police executed two European Arrest Warrants in Italy.
 Maria Colleoni, Panzeri's wife, was arrested at their family home in Calusco d'Adda, near Bergamo, Italy, and his daughter, Silvia Panzeri, was arrested later that evening in Milan.
 Both women were transferred to a prison in Bergamo for detention.
 As of 14 December 2022, they had been released under house arrest to a property in Lombardy.
 Shortly thereafter, Italian authorities raided the Italian home of Francesco Giorgi, where an additional €20,000 in cash was confiscated.

 The European Arrest Warrant confirmed reports that the charges against Panzeri were related to corruption and gifts he had received from nation-states.
 The publication of the warrant was the first time that Morocco was implicated in the scandal.

 The day after the raids, on 10 December, a further search was conducted at the home of Belgian MEP Marc Tarabella, Vice Chair of the European Parliament's Delegation for relations with the Arab Peninsula.
 Tarabella had not yet been arrested.

 On 12 December 2022, it was announced that the Greek Anti-Money Laundering Authority had frozen all of Kaili's assets, as well as those of her close family members.
 This included her bank accounts, safes, companies, and any other financial assets.
 The head of the Anti-Money Laundering Authority noted that a newly established estate agency in Kolonaki, an upmarket neighbourhood of Athens, was of particular interest to the investigation.
 In addition, Greek authorities seized a 7,000 square-metre plot of land on Paros, Greece in the Cyclades islands, which had been purchased jointly by Kaili and Giorgi.